Mostafa-wael/SWE-Essentials/README.md

 - **Security**: Securing web servers is crucial to prevent attacks.
 Whether you're hosting a simple website or a complex application, understanding web servers is key to delivering a reliable and secure experience to users.

+### Linux: The Foundation of the Modern Web
+Most back-end systems run on Linux.
+To become an effective back-end engineer, you must be comfortable with Linux commands and administration.
+You should be able to work with the Linux command line, install packages, configure services, etc. You should also be familiar with common Linux distributions like `Ubuntu`, `CentOS`, etc.

+- **Basic Commands**: Familiarize yourself with basic commands (`ls`, `cd`, `pwd`, `cp`, `mv`, `rm`, `mkdir`, `rmdir`, `chmod`, `chown`).
+- **Common handy tools**:  Familiarize yourself with (`grep`, `sed`, `awk`, `top`, `htop`, `netstat`, `ifconfig`) and how to use them.
+- **System Administration**: Set up users, configure services, and manage permissions.
+- **Scripting**: Shell scripts allow you to automate tasks like backups, deployments, and system monitoring.

+A solid understanding of Linux ensures that you can manage servers and applications with confidence

+### Parallel Programming: Unlocking Multi-Core Power
+Modern systems often require concurrent execution of tasks.
+Understanding parallel programming is essential for improving efficiency and performance.

+- **Threads**, **Processes**, **Locks**: Learn how to write concurrent programs using these concepts.
+- **Libraries**: Explore libraries like `OpenMP`, `MPI`, and `Pthreads` to help you in parallel processing.

+With parallel programming, you can build systems that take full advantage of modern multi-core processors.

+### Docker: Containerizing Your Applications
+In the world of modern software, Docker has become essential.
+Docker allows you to package your application and its dependencies into a container, ensuring it runs consistently across environments.

+- **Containers**, **Networking**, and **Volumes**: Master these concepts to package your application.
+- **Docker Commands**: Learn essential commands like `docker build`, `docker run`, `docker ps`, `docker exec`, `docker stop`, `docker rm`, and `docker rmi`.
+- **Docker-Compose**: A more organized way to handle multiple docker containers/resources and their configurations.

+Understanding Docker is crucial for deploying scalable and reliable applications in any environment.

 ### Databases: Where Your Data Lives
 Databases store and manage the data your applications rely on.
-As a back-end engineer, you should be comfortable with both SQL databases (like MySQL, PostgreSQL) and NoSQL databases (like MongoDB).
+As a back-end engineer, you should be comfortable with both SQL databases (like MySQL, and PostgreSQL) and NoSQL databases (like MongoDB).

 - **Schema Design & Optimization**: Designing efficient database schemas and optimizing performance through **indexing**, **normalization**, and **query optimization** are must-have skills.
 You can achieve this by diving deeper into the query engine and understand how things work behind the hood e.g. how query plans are generated, how redo/undo works and so on.
 - **ORMs(Object Relational Mapping)**: Tools like `SQLAlchemy`, and `Hibernate` help you interact with databases using object-oriented paradigms i.e. programming languages.